ParacelFramework/Parpacks/readme.md

 These can be invoked dynamically during a chat.
 Some interact with each other in complex ways.
 They are not just tools — they’re *roles*.

 #### A word of caution about Kai: While this Paracel can speculate and propose new ideas, programming best practices are required knowledge.
 Just because he can suggest ideas, does not mean they won't be BAD ideas.
-This is an actual good thing, it means if you are a developer or devops person, and you actually support and troubleshoot the code you write instead of copying and pasting out of the model, your job is very safe.
+This CANNOT be fixed in a meaningful way.
+The context dependent nature of best practices mean that it will differ depending on the situation, presenting a fundamental limitation of the model.
+This an actual good thing, it means if you are a developer or devops person, and you actually support and troubleshoot the code you write instead of copying and pasting out of the model, your job is very safe.
+Scaffolding, and core functionality will still rely on human developer input.
+This just makes it more fun!

 ---